salomaosnff/injets/README.md

 **🏢 Singletons and Transient providers**: Create singletons just by specifying a single flag, and don't bother when you should instantiate your classes anymore.

-Injets is a TypeScript Dependency Injection library that uses reflect-metadata and annotations to make your code more organized.
+Injets is a TypeScript Dependency Injection library inspired by [NestJS](https://nestjs.com/) that uses reflect-metadata and annotations to make your code more organized.

 ## Table of Contents